pgn127/AddressBookCLIExercise/README.md

 - display
   - Example: `node addressBook.js add John 1234567` - Adds a new Contact item with name `John` and number 1234567

+> **Note:** Make sure to begin by **importing `AsyncStorage` at the top**, the same place you are importing things like `View`, `Alert`, `Button`, `StyleSheet`, etc.!

+> **Tip:** If you are testing with iOS Simulator, you can change the location of the device!
+Go to the top menu `Debug > Location > Custom Location...` to select a custom latitude and longitude for simulated current location.
+Some examples are as follows:
+> - **Grand Canyon:** `(36.1128, -113.9961)`
+> - **Austin, TX:** `(30.2672, -97.7431)`
+> - **International House, PHL:** `(39.9552515, -75.1991039)`

+Sweet baby Jesus!
+We have location data!
+Now you can find out the user's location, and share it.
+For now it's just a bunch of bits and bytes inside an invisible server somewhere.
+But that won't be the case for long.
+Read on, dear reader, to see why location data is so freaking awesome.

+>**Note:** Take a moment to combine the `touchUser` and `longTouchUser` functions.
+Functions that share so much code like this are often best combined to reduce complexity and the total amount of code in a given file.
+Not to mention this makes it easier for someone new to understand your code - they don't need to wonder why you have two nearly identical functions or worse yet misread them as the same and delete one!

+> **IMPORTANT:** `MapView` components have 0 height by default, make sure you add the correct styles to make them visible.

 Bonus tasks: